LauraKirby/type_inference/notes/ti-introduction.md

 --------------------------

 ## Documentation: Swift’s Type-inference System
-First, we will cover the basics of Swift's type inference system.
-Then we will walk through specific examples of where type annotation is required.
+First, we will cover the basics of Swift's type inference system by describing type safety and generic functions.
+Then we will walk through a specific example of where type inference is used with type annotation for type casting.
 We will end by testing some sample code in a Playground.

 ## 1. Type Inference
-Type inference will clean up our source code and allow us to write flexible code through the use of generics.
+Type inference will clean up our source code by decreasing the need to annotate types that the compiler can infer for us.

 #### Type Safety
 Swift is a type safe language and requires every expression to have a type at compile-time.
 If an entity is created and a type is not assigned, the compiler will crash and we will not be able to run our code.
 This requirement will prevent conflicting type crashes during run time.